mnmpdadish/c2B/README.md

 Read this help to learn about the different tasks available ('i', 'mdc', 'dos').
 Any other task than the help needs a "para.dat" file that specify the model parameters.
-An example of a "para.dat" file is contained in the "example" directory.
+An example of "para.dat" files are contained in the "fig1" and "fig2" directories.
 The "para.dat" file can contain the following parameters:

 ```
 ETA            Lorentzian broadening of the spectral weight